barryclark/jekyll-now/_posts/2017-06-19-state-of-kubernetes-on-azure-part-ii.md

 layout: post
 title: State of Kubernetes on Azure - Part II
 subtitle: Assessment of the Azure Container Service regarding Kubernetes support
-category: general
+category: dev
-tags: [cloud, microservice, devops, docker]
+tags: [general, cloud, microservice, devops, docker]
 author: martin_danielsson
 author_email: martin.danielsson@haufe-lexware.com
-header-img: "images/bg-post-clover.jpg"
+header-img: "images/new/Exportiert_43.jpg"
 ---

 In the beginning of this year, Azure announced that its Azure Container Services for Kubernetes (ACS) is going Generally Available.
 I did a review of the [State of Kubernetes on Azure](/state-of-kubernetes-on-azure/) back then, and in the meantime, quite some things have happened with ACS, more possibilities have been opened up, and I thought it might be a good idea to     revisit the topic.